turingschool/front-end-curriculum/lessons/module-1/css-1.md

 - A positioned element can take advantage of the `z-index` property to specify its stack order.
 The stack order is the order in which elements in the same space lay on top of one another.
 For example, an element with a `z-index` of `2` will appear above an element with a `z-index` of `1` if they happen to overlap.
 Without any z-index value, elements stack in the order they appear in the DOM (the lowest one down at the same hierarchy level appears on top).
 Elements with non-static positioning will always appear on top of elements with default static positioning.
 Also note that nesting plays a big role.
 If an element B sits on top of element A, a child element of element A can never be higher than element B.

 ### Floats
 "Floating" an element takes it out of the normal flow, and places it as far to the left or right of its containing element as possible.
-Any other elements, such as paragraphs or lists, will wrap around the floated element.
+Any other elements, such as paragraphs or lists, will wrap around the floated element as seen [here](https://codepen.io/damwhit/pen/RMRKaW).
 (It was originally intended only for magazine style text wrapping.)

 - Always specify a width when floating an element, otherwise the element is likely to take up the whole page and not appear floated.
 - You can specify a) whether an element is floated or not, and b) which side it ﬂoats on.